informedcitizenry/z80DotNet/README.md

 `Too many arguments for directive` - More arguments were provided to the directive than expected.

+`Type definition for unknown type` - An attempt was made to define an unknown type.

+`Type name is a reserved symbol name` - A type definition failed because the definition is a reserved name.

 `Unable to find binary file` - A directive was given to include a binary file, but the binary file was not found, either due to filesystem error or file not found.

 `Unable to open source file` - A source file could not be opened, either due to filesystem error or file not found.

 `Unknown architecture specified` - An invalid or unknown parameter was supplied to the `--arch` option in the command-line.

 `Unknown instruction or incorrect parameters for instruction` - An directive or instruction was encountered that was unknown, or the operand provided is incorrect.